rosiniand/Simulation-of-critical-phenomena/README.md

 # Simulation-of-perculation-phenomenon
-Simulate perculation phenomenon and detection of phase transition
+Simulate simple systems that exhibits phase transition
 ---
 * Field Theory
 * Politecnico di Torino
 * Accademic Year 2024/2025
 ---
+In the file there will be simulation of Perculation systems and bifurcation diagrams based on different maps